nvotes/juvenal-lib/README.md

 ## Contribute

-There are multiple ways to contribute to the nVotes verifier:
+There are multiple ways to contribute:

 - [Submit bugs] and help us verify fixes as they are checked in.
 - Create [Pull Requests] implementing new features.
-- Create [Pull Requests] implementing proofs verification for a verifiable voting system.
+- Create [Pull Requests] implementing proofs verification for a verifiable voting system not yet supported.
 - Review [source code changes].
 - Use the [discord channel] to engage with the community.